 The following admissions overview is for international students (i.e. students who are not U.S citizens, permanent residents, or refugees, and who are on temporary visas).
 If you are NOT an international student, please visit the general Freshman Admissions Overview.

-Freshmen accepted to the University of Minnesota are admitted to one of the freshman-admitting colleges:
+Freshmen accepted to the University of Minnesota are admitted directly to one of seven colleges based on their academic interests and preparation.
+(See a complete list of colleges and majors.)

 Individual circumstances such as those listed below are also considered as part of the overall assessment of each application and may factor into individual decisions.

-A very strong curriculum during high school will enhance student success in college, because college courses build on the skills and knowledge taught in high school.
+A very strong curriculum during high school will enhance students' success in college, because college courses build on the skills and knowledge taught in high school.
 The senior year is especially important, and we expect students to continue with math and science for all four years of high school.
-Applicants are expected to complete the minimum course requirements listed below.
-Admission is competitive, and most applicants that are admitted exceed these requirements.
-Students who have questions about their high school course planning are encouraged to speak with an admissions counselor.

 Applicants are expected to complete the minimum course requirements listed below.
 Admission is competitive and successful applicants typically exceed these requirements.